 Here’s a guided plan to safely include cryptocurrency investing in your project for your beneficiaries to access.

-It cannot be stressed enough not to leave passwords, exchange account codes and storage wallet codes where they can be compromised.
-If these codes are accessed, then your crypto investment has been accessed.
+- It cannot be stressed enough not to leave passwords, exchange account codes and storage wallet codes where they can be compromised.
+If these codes are accessed, then your crypto investment has been accessed

-- While leaving instructions to your beneficiaries about your digital estate, subject your trustee to another set of access codes, then place the codes in your Estate Plan to pass the access codes as part of your estate.
+- While leaving instructions to your beneficiaries about your digital estate, subject your trustee to another set of access codes.
+Then place the codes in your estate plan to pass the access codes as part of your estate

-Don’t try to make it easy for your beneficiaries to access their accounts, thinking that you are helping them.
-It will also make it easier for hackers and thieves to access your funds.
+- Don’t try to make it easy for your beneficiaries to access their accounts, thinking that you are helping them.
+It will also make it easier for hackers and thieves to access your funds

 For security reasons, trust your cryptocurrency information to maintain security.
 Since your trusted information is not open to the public, it reduces the chances of hackers and thieves accessing it.

-You must include your cryptocurrency investment in your wealth plan.
+Additionally, you must include your cryptocurrency investment in your wealth plan.
 Otherwise, your beneficiaries will not be able to access it after your death.

-The word testament varies in meaning, where the term will refer to real estate; and the will applies to personal property.
+The word testament varies in meaning, where the term will refer to real estate, and the will applies to personal property.